 What happens when you die?
-The question looks right at you when a loved one passes away.
+The question looks right at you.
+A loved one passes away.
 What do they feel, if anything?
 Are they lonely?
 Is there an answer — or answers?
 Or nothing at all?
-Experience tells us we know more than we think we do.
+We may know more than we think we do.

-We’re better off setting aside beliefs in favor of what we really know.
-There are huge gaps of knowledge we can’t fill, but immediate questions about life and death can be answered.
+Huge gaps of knowledge we can’t fill await, but many immediate questions about life and death can be answered.

 It’s not that beliefs don’t matter.
 Sometimes, they’re all we have, and they’re crucial for living well and responsibly.
-But they’re substitutes, useful only when facts can’t explain what we need to know.
+But they’re substitutes, useful only when facts aren’t possible.

 Related: Getting to know your three brains